nosseb/rocket-auth-login/readme.md

 # Description
 Rocket-auth-login is a library written in Rust for authentication and login processing.

+### Library
-It provides traits that you will implement on two different custom types that you define in your program.
+This crate provides traits that you will implement on two different custom types that you define in your program.
 These traits contain helpful methods to process login form data as well as store and retrieve cookies.
 The two custom structures that you will define will do the following:

 * ## Store the contents of your login form
     * This is used to authenticate users' credentials